wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     That `\du` command confirms that we have a 'postgres' role.
 The `\q` command quits psql.

- 1. Now you are ready to install pgAdmin4 (a powerful WYSIWYG database administration tool).
+ 1. Now you are ready to install pgAdmin4 (a powerful WYSIWYG database administration tool that is open source and built by volunteers (Many thanks to the pgAdmin team!)).
 Run:

     `(WeVoteServerPy3.7) $ brew cask install pgadmin4`